Dante-010/chattr/README.md

 ## docker-compose layout

 This app is composed of four services: **nginx**, **daphne**, **redis** and **postgres**:

+- **nginx** works as a reverse proxy which serves static files and routes websocket traffic to daphne.
+Static files are located in 'nginx/collected_static'.

 - The app runs inside **daphne**, which handles websocket requests and communicates with the database.
 Websocket connections are set on port 8000.